Silkie (chicken breed): Bantams

-In the American Standard of Perfection, the standard male weight for the bantam Silkie is 1 kg and for the female, 900 g.
-The Australian Poultry Standard and British Poultry Standard call for Silkie bantams much smaller; in the Australian, the standard weights are 680 g (25 oz) for males and 570 g (20 oz) for females.
+In the American Standard of Perfection, the standard male weight for the bantam Silkie is 1 kg and for the female is 900 g.
+The Australian Poultry Standard and British Poultry Standard call for Silkie bantams to be much smaller; in the Australian, the standard weights are 680 g (25 oz) for males and 570 g (20 oz) for females.
 The British standard weight for bantam Silkies is 600 g (22 oz) for males, and 500 g for females (18 oz).

 Polydactyly

-Silkies are also known for their polydactyly, usually manifesting as an additional 1–2 digits in the foot.
-The genetic cause of this extra digit formation has been shown to be a SNP in a regulator of the SHH gene, called the ZPA Regulatory Sequence (ZRS).
+Silkies are also known for their polydactyly, usually manifesting as an additional one or two digits in the foot.
+The genetic cause of this extra digit formation has been shown to be a single-nucleotide polymorphism in the regulator of the SHH gene, called the ZPA regulatory sequence.
 This causes ectopic SHH expression in the anterior of the developing limb bud, leading to increased tissue growth and digits.
-While the feet of the Silkie display polydactyly, the wings have the standard tridactyly (three digit) arrangement.
+While the feet of the Silkie display polydactyly, the wings have the standard tridactyly (three-digit) arrangement.
 The Japanese Silkie initially develops additional digits in the wing as an embryo, but these are lost prior to hatching.
-The genetic cause behind Silkie polydactyly differs from those that cause polydactyly in the Dorking chicken breed, which is due to ectopic FGF4 expression in the AER, with ectopic SHH a secondary effect.
+The genetic cause behind Silkie polydactyly differs from those that cause polydactyly in the Dorking chicken breed, which is due to ectopic FGF4 expression in the apical ectodermal ridge, with ectopic SHH as a secondary effect.